Download Belgium Guide

 Paternity Leave

-The father is entitled to 20 days of paid Paternity Leave.
+The father is entitled to 20 days of paid paternity leave.
 The 20 days of paid leave can be taken separately, in a row, or split up into 40 half-days.
-The employee must take leave within the first four months of the birth of the child.

 Parental Leave